prusa3d/Prusa-Link/README.md

 > finished: probably can be reported from FW
 > error: FW cannot report this, maybe pi can switch to this state upon receiving an error
 > attention: FW can maybe report this
-> harvest: the printer does not know whether the build platfom is attached to it or not
+> harvest: the printer does not know whether the build platfrom is attached to it or not

 ### Telemetry data
 and how hard is it to get the values